SaeedNajafi/saeednajafi.github.io/README.md

 # Hello!
 Welcome to my minimal academic homepage :)
 <br> <br>
-I have started my Ph.D. under the supervision of Dr. [Alona Fyshe](https://webdocs.cs.ualberta.ca/~alona/) at the University of Alberta.
+My name is Saeed Najafi and I have started my Ph.D. under the supervision of Dr. [Alona Fyshe](https://webdocs.cs.ualberta.ca/~alona/) at the University of Alberta.
 I am currently investigating Question-Anwering systems for Machine Comprehension.
 <br> <br>
 Previously, I worked at [BenchSci](https://www.benchsci.com/) as an ML engineer (2018-2020).